kkots/GGXrdAutomaticallyChangeAudioDevice/README.md

 - Looking how Voicemeeter works
 - Updating to or even reading about WASAPI
-- Looking how UE5 did it
+- Looking how UE5 did it.
+They have a UAudioMixerBlueprintLibrary (<https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/AudioMixer/UAudioMixerBlueprintLibrary?application_version=5.6>) with a `SwapAudioOutputDevice` method.
+None of this was found in UE 4.19 and further research was terminated.

 ## How to compile this project